-Upon application to the CMS, a £20 fee needs to be paid dependent upon circumstances.
-In cases of domestic violence, this fee is waived, and advice is issued as to how obtain child maintenance safely.
-Once the application has been made and the fee, where necessary, has been paid the CMS contact Her Majesty’s Revenue and Customs (HMRC) to establish the circumstances and income of the other parent.
+Upon application to the CMS, a £20 fee needs to be paid depending upon circumstances.
+In cases of domestic violence, this fee is waived, and advice is issued as to how to obtain child maintenance safely.
+Once the application has been made and the fee, where necessary, has been paid, the CMS contact Her Majesty’s Revenue and Customs (HMRC) to establish the circumstances and income of the other parent.

-The ‘direct pay’ system means that once the CMS has made the calculation then the method of payment and when it should be paid, is agreed between the two parents.
-Generally, this is done directly into a bank account on a certain day so that if the payments stop, there is a record of what has been received and when, so the CMS can then intervene on your behalf and enforce payments.
-The ‘collect and pay’ system means that the CMS will collect the payment form the other parent on your behalf, before paying it to you.
-This service does require an additional payment of 20% on top of the child maintenance amount usually received but due to the cost you cannot request this method if the paying parent does not wish to use it except in certain circumstances.
+The ‘direct pay’ system means that once the CMS has made the calculation, then the method of payment and when it should be paid is agreed between the two parents.
+Generally, this is done directly into a bank account on a certain day so that if the payments stop, there is a record of what has been received and when so the CMS can then intervene on your behalf and enforce payments.
+The ‘collect and pay’ system means that the CMS will collect the payment from the other parent on your behalf before paying it to you.
+This service does require an additional payment of 20% on top of the child maintenance amount usually received, but due to the cost, you cannot request this method if the paying parent does not wish to use it except in certain circumstances.

 What are the rates for Child Maintenance?